JordanDelcros/stats-js/README.md

 `addCustom(name,object,attribute)`

-Monitor any numerical value, nothing more to do!
+Monitor any numerical value, only one line, nothing more to do!

 ```javascript
 // Size of an array